 - Sprinkle on to body and lightly massage into skin.

-Extra Tips for DIY Body Powder
+Extra Tips for Homemade Body Powder

 Add moisture to your homemade body powder recipe with a little bit of silk peptides, aloe vera, or pulverized cocoa powder in the mixture.